natasha-rgb/Group-15/team/roles.md

   3. Formatting the document[]

 ## Natasha Garg - Quality Control
 - **Role**:Reviews team submissions and ensures that all deliverables meet the necessary quality standards.
-Frank is responsible for proofreading and ensuring the accuracy of all documents before submission.
+Responsible for proofreading and ensuring the accuracy of all documents before submission.

 - **Top 3 commits**:
   1. Added information to 'problem.md' https://github.com/Madi3456/Group-15/commit/406cf9c9062a4d680bf0a10f97c18e4e01fb1f90